Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: The block multilevel structures

 \subparagraph{Analysis of the GLT symbol.} We now examine the spectral symbol that emerges in the distribution of $\left\{A_{x,n}\right\}_n$.
-To derive the Toeplitz structure from the stiffness matrix, we initially represent $\left\{A_{x,n}\right\}_n$ as a Hadamard product of spatial viscosity coefficients and the Toeplitz matrix.
+To derive the Toeplitz structure from the stiffness matrix, we initially represent $\left\{A_{x,n}\right\}_n$ as a Hadamard product of spatial viscosity coefficients and the Toeplitz matrix.\\ For algebraic purpose, it is more useful to write matrices as